flatland-association/flatland-rl/CONTRIBUTING.md

 ### Fix Bugs

-Look through the Repository Issue Tracker for bugs.
+Look through the repository issue tracker for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ### Implement Features

-Look through the Repository Issue Tracker for features.
+Look through the repository issue tracker for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation

 flatland could always use more documentation, whether as part of the official flatland docs, in docstrings, or even on the web in blog posts, articles, and such.
 A quick reference for writing good docstrings is available at [writing-docstrings](https://docs.python-guide.org/writing/documentation/#writing-docstrings).

 ### Submit Feedback